carlos-mercado/network-concepts-notes/notes.typ

 - *Given an IP address value and a subnet mask value, what bitwise operation do you need to perform to get the subnet number from the IP address *\
 #align(center, block[
   `BITWISE AND`
+]);

+#pagebreak()
+#line(length: 100%)
+== Chapter 18: IP Routing
+=== Notes

+_The internet_.
+Clumps of loosely connected networks.

+Goal for Routing Protocols: give routers enough information to make routing decisions.

+*Interior Gateway Protocols*: Routing protocol that is optimized for smaller networks with a small amount of subnets.

+#align(center, block[
+= Interior Gateway Protocols
+])

+#table(
+  columns: (auto, auto, 1fr),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [*Abbreviation*], [*Name*], [*Notes*],
+  ),
+  [OSPF], [Open Shortest Path First], [Most commonly used, IP layer], [IS-IS], [Intermediate System to Intermediate System], [Link layer], [EIGRP], [Enhanced Interior Gateway Routing Protocol], [Cisco semi-proprietary], [RIP], [Routing Information Protocol], [Old, rarely used], )

+It's not really feasible to give all routers a map of the internet.
+It's way to big, and it's always changing.
+So what is the approach we should take?

+*Exterior Gateway Protocols*: Routing protocol that is used to make routing decisions for the wider internet.

+Each autonomous system on the internet is assigned an autonomous system number (ASN) that is used by the border Gateway protocol to help determine where to route packets.

+#align(center, block[
+= Exterior Gateway Protocols
+])

+#table(
+  columns: (auto, auto, 1fr),
+  inset: 10pt,
+  align: horizon,
+  table.header(
+    [*Abbreviation*], [*Name*], [*Notes*],
+  ),
+  [BGP], [Border Gateway Protocol], [Used everywhere], [EGP], [Exterior Gateway Protocol], [Obsolete],
+)

+Note that BGP has two modes. _Internal_ BGP and _External_ BGP. \
+In _Internal_ mode it acts as an interior gateway protocol. \
+In _External_ mode it acts as an exterior gateway protocol.

+*Routing Tables* \
+Table that stores information on where to store packets.

+*Infinite Loops When Routing* \
+In the IP header there is a counter (1-byte) that starts at 255 and counts down every time a router forwards a packet.
+When the counter gets to zero, the packet is discarded, and a "Time Exceeded" message is returned to the sender.

+The most times a packet can be _routed_ is 255 times.

+=== Questions

+- *What is the difference between an interior gateway protocol and an external gateway protocol?* \
+#align(center, block[
+IGP is used for routing within a sincular autonomous system.
+EGP used for routing packets throughout the wider multi-autonomous-system internet.
+])

+- *What is the goal of a routing protocol in general* \
+#align(center, block[
+  The goal is to give routers information, and enough of it, to make routing decisions.
+])

+- *What's an example of a place where an interior gateway protocol would be used?
+And exterior?* \
+#align(center, block[
+  IGP: Asking for a resource on a LAN.\
+  EGP: Sending a packet to a computer that is outside of your current autonomous system ])

+- *What does a router use its routing table to determine* \
+#align(center, block[
+  where to route packets next
+])

+- *What does an IP router do next with a packet if the destination IP address is not on one of it's local subnets. * \
+#align(center, block[
+  The router checks the routing table for the destination subnet.
+])

+- *Why would a process send anything to the broadcast address?* \
+#align(center, block[
+  After first connecting a device to a network that device can send a DHCP packet to the broadcast address to get it's IP, subnet mask, default gateway
 ])